Coronavirus (COVID-19) – information for children, young people and families

 Q: What about testing?

-A: We're listening carefully to the latest national guidance on COVID-19 testing, to make sure we keep you, your family and our staff as safe as possible.
+A: We're listening carefully to the latest national guidance on COVID-19 testing, to make sure we keep you, your family, and our staff as safe as possible.
 In line with the latest advice, we are now testing all patients staying overnight, regardless of symptoms as well as all symptomatic patients including outpatients and day cases.

 The test will involve collecting a bit of mucus from the nose and/or throat, using a small tube or cotton bud.
 It might be a little uncomfortable and make your child cough or sneeze.
 You can find out exactly what’s involved at gosh.nhs.uk/covid-19- testing.